 100 Years of Cunard World Cruises

 In March 2023, Cunard launched a special photographic exhibition to celebrate a centenary of photography taken aboard their ships.
-The occasion acknowledges the introduction of onboard photographers, who have been sailing with Cunard’s ships since 1923.
+The occasion acknowledges the introduction of onboard photographers, who have been sailing with Cunard’s ships since 1923; the same year the line completed its first World Cruise.

 Throughout a century of shipboard photography, many unique moments have been captured aboard Cunard ships.
-From images of one of the modern Queens visiting a new port of call, to interior shots of the transatlantic liners, to dramatic photographs taken of troops during World War II, photography has captured both joy and danger from the decks of these ships.
+From images of one of the modern Queens visiting a new port of call, to interior shots of the transatlantic liners undertaking cruise voyages, to dramatic photographs taken of troops during World War II, photography has captured both joy and danger from the decks of these ships.

 The launch of Cunard’s photographic exhibit coincides with the 100th anniversary of their first ever world cruise.
 Undertaken aboard the Laconia, the voyage departed in late 1922 and sailed through the early months of 1923.